 If you can, identify the type of tick it was and make a note of the day when the tick was found, along with any idea about where you might have picked it up.
 This can help your doctor if you're one of the rare cases that get sick following a tick bite.
 You can also send the tick off to be tested by an organization like Tick Report.
 The test results can tell you if that particular tick was carrying any pathogens, which will not confirm that the human contracted any disease, but will give you a sense of the risk so you can see a doctor for help if needed.

 In my many years of traipsing around in the woods (as an adventurer, I have not always stuck to trails), I’ve had a few tick bites.
 But, I have certainly tested these prevention steps, and they really work for limiting bites.
-The woods are still my happy place; and I still hate ticks, but I have learned to live with them as part of the nature I love so much.
+The woods are still my happy place; and I still worry about ticks, but my kids and I have learned to manage the risk and live with them as part of the nature we love so much.